 Instructions

-- In a separate bowl, beat the eggs with sugar until pale and slightly fluffy, about 3 minutes using an electric mixer.
+- Beat eggs and sugar in a separate bowl until pale and slightly fluffy, about 3 minutes with an electric mixer.

-- Divide the batter evenly between the prepared pans and smooth tops with a spatula.
+- Divide batter evenly between pans.
+Smooth tops with a spatula.

-- Bake in the preheated oven for 30-35 minutes, rotating pans halfway through for even baking. test doneness by inserting a toothpick into the center; it should come out with moist crumbs.
+- Bake 30–35 minutes, rotating pans halfway for even browning.
+Check doneness with a toothpick; aim for moist crumbs.

 Tips for Success

-- Use a combination of gluten-free flours to replicate the elasticity gluten provides.
+- Use a blend of gluten-free flours and starches to mimic elasticity and improve slice stability.

-- Don’t skip sifting your gluten-free flours to prevent lumps and ensure even rising.
+- Sift flours to prevent lumps and ensure even leavening distribution.

-- Wrap leftover cake tightly in plastic wrap and refrigerate for up to 3 days or freeze for longer storage.
+- Store properly: wrap tightly and refrigerate up to 3 days, or freeze for longer storage.

 Serving Suggestions